Hey, fellow pet lovers!

 However, if you don’t have a timer just keep checking on your treats, but they will take at least 16 hours if not 24 depending on how thick your treats are.
 These treats took a little less than normal, so just keep a close eye on them and take them out when they have fully dried out.

 Step Five, Place Your Finished Treats In An Airtight Jar

 Finally, your treats are done and your canine friend can enjoy their tasty snacks.
 My girl Lily loves beef and Nia normally gets itchy due to allergies but so far she seems ok with small amounts.
 Thankfully, Romeo the rottie is happy to stand in and help little Lily eat the bulk of this batch.
 Once your treats are done stick them in an airtight container or the freezer depending on how quickly your pet will make their way through them.

 If you haven’t checked out our other treat recipes simply head over to our Homemade Treat Section to see the many other raw feeding friendly treats we have to offer, below I’ve listed a few of Lily and Nia’s favourites.

 These are just a few of the many homemade treat recipes on epoch.pet so make sure you check out our others.

-Thanks for reading today’s post and I hope you all decide to make this super simple recipe and treat your canine friend to their very own batch.
-If you do make sure to let us know by tagging us in a photo of your finished treats or posting on our Facebook page.
-Thanks for checking in and if you haven’t already make sure to follow/subscribe to epoch.pet to never miss a post, or get in touch with us on Facebook or our other social accounts.
+Thanks for reading today’s post, and I hope you all decide to make this super simple recipe and treat your canine friend to their very own batch.
+If you do, make sure to let us know by tagging us in a photo of your finished treats or posting on our Facebook page.
+Thanks for checking in, and if you haven’t already, make sure to follow/subscribe to epoch.pet never to miss a post or get in touch with us on Facebook or our other social accounts.